GermanHoyos/Quaternion_project/README.md

 # Quaternion Project

-Welcome to the Quaternion Project!
+Welcome to my Quaternion Project!
+This project demonstrates the use of quaternions in C++ with raylib for rendering and more.

 ![Demo GIF](./quaternion_lasers.gif)

-## Overview

-This project demonstrates the use of quaternions in C++ with raylib for rendering and more.